-CLI configuration without IPv6 leaves RA enabled
+CLI interface configuration without IPv6 leaves RA enabled

 This occurred on a completely new install, version 2.5.0-RELEASE.